the benefits of yoga off the mat

-There is absolutely nothing wrong with being ambitious and driven, or to strive for perfection; however, we must question whether it is being done at the cost of our health and relationships.
+There is absolutely nothing wrong with being ambitious and driven, or striving for improvement; however, we must question whether it is being done at the cost of our health and relationships.

 When we begin to see our own selves with compassion and as a clear conduit for Divine light, the act of seeing another without judgment or condition grows.
 But how do we do this?
 How can we practice empathy?
 Below are a few simple steps to start the process.

-Listen.
 Meditation and self-reflection teach us to listen to the sound of our breath and heartbeat, or to the inner working of our mind.
 This same principle can be applied to listening to others.
-Drop down into your own body, ground your feet, and hear what another person has to say.
+Dropdown into your body, ground your feet and hear what another person has to say.
 Let go of your response or thinking about what you want to say next.
 Instead, stay present in the moment, not only hearing what another is saying, but truly listening.
 Let them know you’re listening by non-verbally responding with a head nod or eye contact.

 This is how yoga is applied off the mat.
-It is a life-long practice.
+It becomes a beautiful and fulfilling life-long practice.